kwur/new-kwur-site/_posts/2010-05-20-album-review-theodores-hold-you-like-a-lover.md

   </p>

   <p>
-    Their new album <span style="font-style:italic;">Hold You Like A Lover</span> is cohesive in it&#8217;s intimacy.
-Opener &#8220;I Won&#8217;t be a Stranger&#8221; is the kind of song that builds into a perfect crescendo with lyrics that hit you in the heart.
-The middle of the album stretches out augmented by trumpet, tuba, banjo, harmonica, and more. &#8220;Half Pint&#8221; uses all these in a beautifully dynamic song that soars between screaming highs and intimate lows. &#8220;Send My Love&#8221; finishes off the album with a soft love song and leaves the listener with the reverberations of the slide lead still in his head.
+    Their new album <span style="font-style:italic;">Hold You Like A Lover</span> is cohesive in it’s intimacy.
+Opener “I Won’t be a Stranger” is the kind of song that builds into a perfect crescendo with lyrics that hit you in the heart.
+The middle of the album stretches out augmented by trumpet, tuba, banjo, harmonica, and more.
+“Half Pint” uses all these in a beautifully dynamic song that soars between screaming highs and intimate lows.
+“Send My Love” finishes off the album with a soft love song and leaves the listener with the reverberations of the slide lead still in his head.
   </p>

   <p>